flanksource/docs/mission-control/docs/notifications/events/components.md

 description: Events that fire on topology/component changes
 ---

-Component status updates emit the following events
+Components updates emit the following events when its health changes

 - `component.healthy`
 - `component.unhealthy`